ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Launcher options
 ----------------
-The following examples show different ways that you can launch Fluent locally.
+The following examples shows different ways that you can launch Fluent locally.
-For more information, see the description for the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>` method.
+For more information, see :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>`.

 Solver mode
 ~~~~~~~~~~~
-This example shows how you can start Fluent in solution mode:
+This example shows how you launch Fluent in solution mode:

 .. code:: python